Our industry-approved systems protect properties and people

 Used generally to protect high hazard industrial areas and fuel/gas tanks as once activated, all heads are operated to completely envelope the fire in water.

 Systems that change between being wet and dry, depending on the time of year, are generally not installed any longer due to the high maintenance costs and internal rust issues.
-We can service and maintain these systems.
+We service and maintain these systems.

-Used in high hazard areas normally around fuel such as in aircraft hangars, the water within the system is mixed with a low or high expansion foam solution to create an effective means to cover the fire and extinguish it.
+Used in high hazard areas normally around fuel such as in aircraft hangars, the water within the system is mixed with a low- or high-expansion foam solution to create an effective means to cover the fire and extinguish it.